momostarsky/imebra_git/docs/logging.rst

     sudo ldconfig

-The following example shows how to compile Imebra on Linux with the WARNING logging level enabled and output to log4cxx:
+The following example shows how to compile Dicomhero on Linux with the WARNING logging level enabled and output to log4cxx:

 ::